 When you create an application, a set of Domain Specific Language (DSL) files that are used by your application is also created.
-These files are defined in the apps\Your application name_composer-project\WebEngagement_EngagementWidgets\dsl\ directory.
-You can use the DSL to define Business events (read about the structure of these events here) that are specific to your solution needs.
+These files are defined in the apps\Your application name\resources\ dsl\ directory.
+You can use the DSL to define business events) that are specific to your solution needs.